Women Leading in Education: become a coach

 Coaching has the power to increase confidence, unlock potential and build resilience.
 It is flexible, bespoke and specific to need.

-We know that as a leader you already make an enormous contribution to the education system, but this is a great opportunity to help more women progress into leadership roles.
+This is a great opportunity to help more women progress into leadership roles.
 Pledge to coach is one of the measures announced by government to support women in teaching.

 73.8% of all classroom teachers are female; only 62% of headteachers are female.
 This data comes from the School Workforce in England: November 2015 statistical first release.